Investigating Anharmonicities in Polarization-Orientation Raman Spectra of Acene Crystals with Machine Learning: Results and discussion

-In Fig. \ref{fig:fitting_combined} we show the fitted PO-dependence of the integrated intensity of the low-frequency Raman peaks of anthracene in both the parallel and perpendicular experimental configurations at 100, 220 and 295~K. The fitted data is normalized to the maximum intensity of each peak at the corresponding temperature.
+In Fig. \ref{fig:fitting_combined} we show the fitted PO-dependence of the integrated intensity of the low-frequency Raman peaks of anthracene in both the parallel and perpendicular experimental configurations.
+The fitted data is normalized to the maximum intensity of each peak at the corresponding temperature.
 For comparison, we also include the harmonic PO-dependence and the experimental results from Ref. \cite{asher_anharmonic_2020}, at the closest available temperatures of 80 K, 220 K and 290 K. We remind the reader that for anthracene, the harmonic PO-pattern is insensitive to lattice expansion.
-In Fig.~S10 of the SM~\footnotemark[1], we show the result of attempting the same fit to the simulated spectra of naphthalene, which was only partially successful for the lowest temperatures, due to the massive broadening at larger temperatures.
+In Fig. S13 of the SM~\footnotemark[1], we show the result of attempting the same fit to the simulated spectra of naphthalene, which fails at higher temperatures due to excessive broadening of the peaks.